TraceRicholson/the-next-best-recipe-app-aka-project-2/README.md

 That's a fantastic question.
 One we definitely have an answer to.
 First we'll need you to sign a Non-Disclosure Agreement (NDA), though.
 Just in case the "Ricky" incident happens again.
 Poor Ricky...

-Now that you've signed that, below is a list of our team members and GitHub usernames in case you want to see other random projects:
+Now that you've signed that, below is a list of our team members and GitHub usernames in case you want to see other random projects:<br/>

 Noah Loy (noahloy)<br/>
 Aileen Ocampo (aileenocampo)<br/>
 Trace Richolson (TraceRicholson)<br/>